 Special Edition Guest Editors: Annette Stride, Anne Flintoff, Hayley Fitzgerald, Scarlett Drury and Ruth Brazier

-We seek papers that address ongoing challenges, novel questions, advance or draw upon different theoretical or methodological understandings, and areas for future research.
+We seek papers that address ongoing challenges, novel questions, advance or draw upon different theoretical or methodological understandings of gender, and areas for future research.
 In so doing, this special edition seeks to contribute to informing and enlivening debates about practice for more equitable futures.
-We are particularly keen to receive papers that foreground marginalised or absent groups, perspectives or contexts.
+We are particularly keen to receive papers that foreground marginalised or absent groups, perspectives, or contexts.

-SES invites authors to consider the following areas, fields and topics:
+SES invites authors to consider gender in relation to the following areas, fields, and topics:

 - Theoretical developments and debates